Who is financing our research?

 Industrial third-party funding

-Microsoft Research Cambridge is currently funding one PhD student in our group.
+Microsoft Research Cambridge funded one PhD student in our group.
 The project was designed and proposed by Philipp Hennig, and selected in a competitive internal process at Microsoft.
 The funds are transferred by Microsoft to the University, which administers them (and employs the student).
 In exchange, Microsoft has received a non-exclusive license to any intellectual property arising from the project.
 There are no further contractual obligations vis-à-vis Microsoft, and Philipp Hennig receives no personal income or other personal financial incentives for this project.

 Completed Funding Lines